kuznetckiy/pioneer-doc-en/settings/autopilot_parameters.rst

 Parameters setting for motors change
 -----------------------------------------------

 Changing stock motors on Pioneer to more powerful (or any other at all) may result in different electrical specs.
 This, in turn, will lead to pre-flight checks fail, and Pioneer will not be able to take off.
-Use the following parameters to reset pre-flight checks:
+Adjust the following parameters to reset pre-flight checks:

 * **Copter_motorCheckTime** - duration (in seconds) of motors rpm check before takeoff.
 Set to zero to turn it off.
 * **Copter_startRpmMax** - Max rpm for pre-flight check pass.